 The Education, Health and Care Plan must be reviewed annually.
-The Headteacher and SENCO will organise these reviews and invite: Parents, the pupil (if appropriate), class teacher, teaching assistants & any external agencies involved with the child.
+The LA will inform the head teacher at the beginning of each school term of the pupils requiring reviews.
+The Headteacher and SENCO will organize these reviews and invite: Parents, the pupil (if appropriate), class teacher, teaching assistants & any external agencies involved with the child.